erl-ang/blackjack-cfr/README.md

 ### Modern C++
 Originally in our initial proposal, we wanted to include coroutines and modules to incorporate bits of modern C++ into our project.

 Coroutines: We wanted to use coroutines to concurrently build each subtree of the root of the game tree at the same time to make building the game tree a lot faster.
 We ran into a lot of problems when trying to incorporate coroutines because there was no support for coroutines.
-In particular, we tried using external libraries from Facebook and other coroutine abstractions to write coroutines [5, 6].
+In particular, we tried using external libraries from Facebook and other coroutine abstractions to write coroutines [[5](https://github.com/facebook/folly/blob/main/folly/experimental/coro/README.md), [6](https://github.com/lewissbaker/cppcoro)].

 To compromise,  we incorporated some vanilla multithreading to concurrently build each subtree of the root at the same time.

 Modules: We thought that incorporating modules would be a quick and simple way to add some C++20 into our project.
-When trying to incorporate modules into our project, we ran into some problems with `std::format` utility that we were unable to resolve [7].
+When trying to incorporate modules into our project, we ran into some problems with `std::format` utility that we were unable to resolve [7](https://stackoverflow.com/questions/65083544/format-no-such-file-or-directory) since C++20 just released.

 ### Better ++ More Interactivity
 As our focus on Blackjack++ was primarily getting the CFR decision trees to be compatible with our Blackjack++ AI player, we didn’t get to spend the effort that we wanted to in making our project the most newbie-friendly.
 Making Blackjack++ more interactive and friendly to game theory novices would definitely be more of a priority to the next release of Blackjack++.
 Some ideas that we have include making the AI playable and more usage guidance.